kenkenen/homelab/README.md

 # homelab

 This repository contains the configuration for a homelab setup using Proxmox as a VM host.
-The goal is to create a robust and flexible environment for deploying and managing various services commonly used in a home setting, such as OwnCloud, Plex, and more.
-The setup includes a CI/CD implementation for managing the deployment of these containerized services onto Kubernetes.
+The goal is to create structured infrastructure for deploying containerized applications into a DEV, UAT, and PROD environment.
+The structured infrastructure is perfect for the implementation of pipelines to deploy developed containers to a DEV environment and progressively promote the deployments to the upper level environments using typical SDLC methodologies.

 ## Getting Started